dotty-staging/pdbp/index.md

 In this section we transform programs using program transformations.
 More precisely we transform computations, and corresponding kleisli programs, using computation transformations.
-Such transformations happen at the syntactic level.
+Such transformations transform at the syntactic level.

 Computation transformations are defined using natural unary type constructor transformations as follows